Code-Institute-Submissions/milestone-project-53/README.md

 For accessibility the active link is highlighted in the same colour as the section of the page.
 This includes contrast as the deafault blue doesn't show well against the background, but also includes accessibility into the design thought process.

 ### 2.11 Future improvements
+- Video playback: As there's a lot of video on the page, it would be helpful if a script could be applied to ensure playing one video would pause all others.
 - Nav Bar indication of active location on page would have been a nice feature.
 This was considered too late into the project to implement.
 - The theatre is getting a lot of feedback with many children sending in their creations, as such a gallery page to exhibit these may be a nice idea.
 - JavaScript could be used to make the filters for makes more user friendly, and could combine filters allowing for more detailed categories, perhaps based around the common materials used in the makes, or the time required.
 This is beyond the scope of this project.
 - As more makes are added, it will make the page longer, perhaps calling for pagination or infinate scroll.
 This is beyond the scope of this project.

 # 3. Technologies Used

 ## 3.1 Languages